marcocrowe/learn-business/exam-papers/2023-mgmt06065-project-management-solution.md

 ### Question 3.C **(10 marks)**

+You are concerned that a preponderance of meetings are having a negative effect on the productivity of your project.
+Provide any FOUR tips on running effective meetings.

+### Answer 3.C

 To run effective meetings and prevent them from negatively impacting productivity, consider the following four tips:

-### Answer 3.C

 1. **Set Clear Objectives:** Ensure that each meeting has a specific purpose and clear objectives.
 This helps keep the meeting focused and ensures that only relevant topics are discussed.